By John James

 But wait what about emojis???
 This might surprise you, but Gen Z actually uses fewer emojis than millennials.
 They're more selective, using them ironically or to add specific emotional context.
 The laughing-crying emoji (๐) is considered cringe by many Gen Z'ers - they prefer the skull emoji (๐) to indicate something is funny ("I'm dead").

 Some terms have surprising staying power though.
 "Bet" (meaning agreement or "for sure") has remained relevant for years.
-"Vibe check" (assessing the mood or atmosphere) continues to be used in 2025.
+"Vibe check" (assessing the mood or atmosphere) continues to be used in 2026.
 The word "literally" is still commonly used non-literally as an intensifier.
+Interestingly, 2026 has brought some revival of early 2020s slang with ironic usage - Gen Z now uses certain "cringe" terms ironically to mock their own past selves.

 When it comes to emojis, Gen Z has completely rewritten the rulebook.
 Forget everything u think u know about these little digital expressions, cuz Gen Z uses them in ways that might seem backwards to older generations.